bjss-data-academy/apache-spark-databricks/architecture.md

 # Data Management in Databricks
 Whenever we have big data, we have a big problem organising it.

+Think about all the permissions that need setting.
+And data retention policies.
+Audit controls.
+Across every different data source.
+And every different cloud data store.

+It's a lot of work.

-Databricks provides the Unity Catalog.
+To help pull this together, Databricks provides the _Unity Catalog_.

 This is a unified way of organising data across clouds and clusters, and adding permissions.

-We get the standard benefits of a central approach:
+We get the typical benefits of a central approach:

 - Global settings
 - Consistent approach
 - Disparate sources treated the same way

-## Data Structure
+## Unity Catalog Structure
-Databricks organises data in a three-level structure:
+Databricks organises data in a three-level structure underneath a Unity Catalog as follows:

 ![Data organisation in Databricks](/images/databricks-data-organisation.png)

 ### Unity Catalog
 At the top, the `Unity Catalog` provides a unified approach to _data governance_.

-That's a fancy word for things like permissions, retention policy, encryption and so on.
+Governance a fancy word for things like permissions, retention policy, encryption and so on.

 We can have as many Unity Catalogs as we need.
-For most enterprises, having a single one works best.
+For most enterprises, having a single one works best, to give a place for Global settings affecting every data asset the enterprise owns.

 ### Schemas
 Within a Catalog we have many `schema`.
 These group together the various kinds of data resources we need.